unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ---
 # Resource Dictionaries

-All Framework Elements and the Application have a couple of special extensions to help you manage your resources.
+All `FrameworkElement`-inheriting type and `Application` have a couple of special extensions to help you manage your resources.

 ## Merging Resource Dictionaries

-To merge resource dictionaries you simply need to add a Resource Dictionary to the Application or Framework Element like:
+To merge resource dictionaries, you simply need to add a `ResourceDictionary` to the `Application` or `FrameworkElement` like:

 ```cs
 new Page()